 Strack, Hermann L. and Paul Billerbeck, A Commentary on the New Testament from the Talmud & Midrash, Volume 2.
 Edited and translated by Jacob N. Cerone.
 Bellingham, WA: Lexham Press, 2022. xlii+981 pp.; Hb. $64.99; Logos Digital edition $57.99 Link to Lexham Press

 Originally published between 1922 and 1928 as Kommentar zum Neuen Testament aus Talmud und Midrasch, Lexham Academic is publishing Strack and Billerbeck in English for the first time.
-Originally over 4000 pages in four-volumes, volume 1 of the original work covered just the Gospel of Matthew, volume 2 covered Mark through Acts and volume 3 covers Romans through Revelation.
-For a variety of reasons, Lexham published the third volume first in both print and digital, Logos Library format.
+Originally over 4000 pages in four volumes, volume 1 of the original work covered just the Gospel of Matthew, volume 2 covered Mark through Acts, and volume 3 covers Romans through Revelation.
+For various reasons, Lexham published the third volume first in print and digital Logos Library format.
 There is currently no plan to publish volume 4.

-The second volume was translated and edited by Jacob N. Cerone, a doctoral candidate at the Friedrich-Alexander University at Erlangen-Nuremberg.
+Jacob N. Cerone, a doctoral candidate at the Friedrich-Alexander University at Erlangen-Nuremberg translated and edited the second volume.
 He edited and translated Jorg Frye, Qumran, Judaism, and New Testament Interpretation (WUNT 2/424; Mohr Siebeck, 2919).
 He recently published Daily Scriptures: 365 Readings in Hebrew, Greek, and Latin (Eerdmans 2021) and is the editor and translator of Adolf von Harnack, The Letter of the Roman Church to the Corinthian Church from the Era of Domitian: 1 Clement (Pickwick, 2021).

 For my comments on the importance of Strack and Billerbeck for biblical studies, see my review of volume 3 (published November 17, 2021).
 In his introduction, David Instone-Brewer says, “For scholars studying a passage in the New Testament, Strack-Billerbeck provides an unparalleled introduction to useful background material from the rabbinic world” (xxxvi).

 Strack and Billerbeck refer to much more than Rabbinic literature.
-There are many cross references to the Old Testament, Josephus, and Philo, as well as books from the apocrypha and pseudepigrapha.
-For example, on Acts 3:11, the so-called hall of Solomon, they cite Josephus, Jewish War 5.5.2 and Antiquities 15.11.5 on Solomon’s portico with the relevant text printed.
+There are many cross-references to the Old Testament, Josephus, and Philo and books from the Apocrypha and pseudepigrapha.
+For example, in Acts 3:11, the so-called hall of Solomon, they cite Josephus, Jewish War 5.5.2, and Antiquities 15.11.5 on Solomon’s portico with the relevant text printed.
 For the Gate called Beautiful in Acts 3:2, Strack and Billerbeck include about six pages of data from Josephus and other Jewish sources on the Second Temple gates.
 Commenting on the alabaster jar of nard in Mark 14:3, they cite 1 Enoch 29 (the mountains of aromatic spices).
 There are a dozen pages of valuable information on the prohibitions in Acts 15.
 If you are using the electronic version in Logos Bible Software, all references are tagged.
-If you own Josephus or Charlesworth’s Old Testament Pseudepigrapha, clicking the link opens to the passage in context.
+If you own Josephus or Charlesworth’s Old Testament Pseudepigrapha, clicking the link opens the passage in context.

 There are three excurses related to the Gospel of John.
 First, before the commentary on the Gospel of John, The Memra of Yahweh (34 pages).
-Essentially, they ask if the use of the phrase Memra of Yahweh (Word of the Lord) in the Targumim “offers a starting point for Johannine Logos.”
+Essentially, they ask if using the phrase Memra of Yahweh (Word of the Lord) in the Targumim “offers a starting point for Johannine Logos.”
 Did the “ancient synagogue” think of the Word of the Lord as an embodiment standing between God and the World?
-This article interacts with German literature reflecting mid-nineteenth century scholarship.
+This article interacts with German literature reflecting mid-nineteenth-century scholarship.
 The short answer is no. The Memra of Yahweh is a descriptive substitute for the name of Yahweh (384).
 Nor does the phrase have messianic overtones.

 The second excursus follows the commentary on Acts, the Feast of Tabernacles (42 pages).
-Of importance here is the data on the water libation ritual since on the last day of the feast, Jesus offers himself as living water (John 7:37-38).
+The data on the water libation ritual since on the last day of the feast, Jesus offers himself as living water (John 7:37-38).
 The third excursus concerns the day of Jesus’s death (42 pages).
-The subtitle is important: “when considered in relation to the halakah.”
+The subtitle is important: “When considered concerning the Halakah.”
 The article discusses what day they could have eaten that Passover meal that allowed for his execution the next day.
 The synoptic gospels imply 15 Nissan.
 John shifts to 14 Nissan.

 Conclusion: Is this new English translation of Strack and Billerbeck worth the investment?
-This is not a reference work for the casual reader, it is a major tool intended for the serious Bible student and scholar.
+This is not a reference work for the casual reader.
+It is a major tool for serious Bible students and scholars.
 For many, an English translation of Strack and Billerbeck opens up a new world of Rabbinic literature for the first time.
-In fact, it is very easy to open this book randomly and read something fascinating.
+It is very easy to open this book randomly and read something fascinating.

-NB: Sometimes the commentary refers to Matthew.
-For example, on Luke 2:4, Bethlehem, the reader is directed to Matthew 2:5; The Son of man coming on the clouds in Luke 21:27 redirects to Matthew 24:30.
-This makes sense, although at this time volume, one is unavailable.
+NB: Sometimes, the commentary refers to Matthew.
+For example, in Luke 2:4, Bethlehem, the reader is directed to Matthew 2:5; The Son of man coming on the clouds in Luke 21:27 redirects to Matthew 24:30.
+This makes sense, although at this time, volume one is unavailable.
 This will no longer be a problem when the first volume is published.
 On page 883, Acts is misspelled in the header.

 You can download the original German version of Strack and Billerbeck on archive.org.
 Browsing the free German version might convince you this new English translation is worth the investment.